oleksii-shepel/actionstack-forms/README.md

 As you can see you are completely redeemed from the tedium of implementation of constituent parts of the Redux pattern.
 In all the cases NgRx has detailed documentation that you may need in your work.
 This is foreign parish and we have to deal with it with all our passion and devotion.

-I have to admit that there are no other docs ofngync except this readme.
+I have to admit that there are no other docs of ngync except for this readme.
 It is probably a matter of time and interest.
 I stand for the idea that the best documentation is the code itself.
 Hopefully, it is concise and self describing.
 The library goes along with sample application which will help you orient in the theme.
 The link to the source repo of the project is [angular-ngrx-forms](https://github.com/oleksii-shepel/angular-ngrx-forms.git).
 If you have any questions or suggestions, I will respond as soon as possible.

 The active phase of the project is passed by and the first version of software is packaged.
 The project is well-tested manually, but it lacks on comprehensive test coverage.
 Don't risk in production.
 It is free.
 You are allowed to use, copy and modify the codebase.
 I kindly recommend to join the project development in this repo.
 You are welcome!